Ambient-Impact/webpack-yarn-vendorize/readme.md

-Copy front-end assets from [Yarn](https://yarnpkg.com/)'s virtual filesystem to a publicly accessible vendor directory.
+Copy front-end assets from a [Plug'n'Play](https://yarnpkg.com/features/pnp)-compliant package manager such as [Yarn](https://yarnpkg.com/) or [pnpm](https://pnpm.io/) into a publicly accessible vendor directory.

 # Why?